Cray-HPE/docs-csm/operations/network/external_dns/External_DNS_csi_config_init_Input_Values.md

 # External DNS CSI Input Values

 External DNS requires the `system-name`, `site-domain`, and `cmn-external-dns` values that are defined with the `csi config init` command.
-These values are used to customize the External DNS configuration during installation.
+These values are used to customize the external DNS configuration during installation.

 ## The `system-name` and `site-domain` values